 Each year, we actively look for ways to improve our procedures and reduce our environmental impact even further.
 We are maximising the reduction, recycling, and recovery of waste in both process and packaging through the following initiatives:

 Our products provide no direct risk of pollution to either the air or water.

-Stable and inert waste products can either be reused, recycled or (where not possible) used as bulk material for landscaping etc. This reduces the environmental impact of waste to landfill and reduces raw material usage in the cement manufacturing process.
+Stable and inert waste products can either be reused, recycled, or (where neither of these are possible) used as bulk material for landscaping etc. This reduces the environmental impact of waste to landfill and reduces raw material usage in the cement manufacturing process.

-We pride ourselves with the highly efficient distribution of our products, the timeliness of deliveries, and the quality/condition our products arrive to our customers in.
+We pride ourselves on our highly efficient distribution of products, the timeliness of deliveries, and the quality/ condition our products arrive to our customers in.

 The packaging used to protect the product during transit and storage on-site or in the distribution yard is continually reviewed, and wherever possible reduced to lower the impact of waste without compromising quality and integrity.

 Timber used in our pallets is sourced from FSC-managed forests and, wherever possible, recyclable cardboard and plastics are used for banding, interleaves, bags, and boxes.